Brooke Shields: Early life and ancestry

 Shields was born in Manhattan, New York City, on May 31, 1965, the daughter of actress and model Teri Shields (née Schmon) and businessman Francis Alexander Shields.
 Her mother was of English, German, Scotch-Irish, and Welsh descent, while her father had English, French, Irish, and Italian ancestry.

 According to research by William Addams Reitwiesner, Shields has ancestral links with a number of noble families from Italy, in particular from Genoa and Rome.
 These are namely (in chronological order of descent from 1355 to 1965) the Gattilusi-Palaiologos-Savoy, Grimaldi, Imperiali, Carafa, Doria, Doria-Pamphili-Landi, Chigi-Albani, and Torlonia dynasties.
 Her paternal grandmother was Italian noblewoman Marina Torlonia di Civitella-Cesi, who was the daughter of an Italian prince and an American socialite.
 Her great-uncle was the Italian Prince Alessandro Torlonia, the husband of Infanta Beatriz of Spain.
 In a 2010 episode of the genealogy documentary series Who Do You Think You Are?, Shields discovered she is a descendant of Victor Amadeus I of Savoy and his wife Christine of France (a daughter of King Henry IV of France and Maria de' Medici) through the Torlonia dynasty.

 When Teri announced that she was pregnant, Francis's family paid her a sum to terminate the pregnancy.
 Teri took the money, but violated the agreement and gave birth to Brooke.
 Francis married Teri, but they were divorced when Shields was only five months old.
 She has two stepbrothers and three half-sisters.
 When Shields was only five days old, her mother openly stated she wanted her to be active in show business, saying: "She's the most beautiful child and I'm going to help her with her career."
 Growing up, Shields took piano, ballet, and horse-riding lessons.

 Shields was raised in the Roman Catholic faith.
 For her confirmation at age 10, she took the name Camille, after Camillus de Lellis.
 While attending high school, she resided in Haworth, New Jersey.
 Shields has stated that her first encounter with the paparazzi was in the Grand Ballroom of the Waldorf Astoria New York at the age of 12, stating that she "stood like a statue wondering why they were all hired to photograph me" and that she "debuted at the Waldorf."

-Shields attended the New Lincoln School in New York City until eighth grade.
+Shields was close childhood friends with actress Laura Linney.
+She attended the New Lincoln School in New York City until eighth grade.
 She graduated from the Dwight-Englewood School in Englewood, New Jersey, in 1983.